fuchs-fabian/domposy/README.md

 └── volumes/
 ```

 Where the files are located is almost irrelevant.
-Ideally, there should be a folder containing all the services.
+Ideally, there should be a folder containing all the Docker Compose projects.

+In addition, it is possible to perform a secure Docker cleanup of resources that are no longer used.

 **Examples for Docker Compose files**: